 Great Day Trips from Munich

 You can’t have a list of day trips from Munich and not include Nuremberg.
-The second largest city in Bavaria, Nuremberg is best known for an association with the Nazi party.
+The second-largest city in Bavaria, Nuremberg is best known for its association with the Nazi party.

 While you can easily plan a day trip from Munich to Nuremberg on your own, you might want to consider a guided tour and let others take care of all of the logistics for you.

-Lined with cafes, bars, boutique shops, and of course, half-timbered houses, Tanner’s Lane is a must see while in Nuremberg.
+Lined with cafes, bars, boutique shops, and of course, half-timbered houses, Tanner’s Lane is a must-see while in Nuremberg.
 After visiting Tanner’s Lane, make your way to Nuremberg castle to capture great views of the town and take a glimpse into Nuremberg’s past.